arkagupta/Akosha/README.md

   It will ask to enter the Text and then use the same to predict next two words.

 #### Requirements:
-  --- Python 2.7 or higher
+1. Python 2.7 or higher
+2. Python Packages :
+  a.
+NLTK
+  b.
+Sklearn
+  c.
+Easygui
+  d.
+Re
+  e.
+Pandas